ronanokane/StopLimitChain/README.md

 An example usage would be:

-./orderTrigger2Step.sh LIMITBUY ZECUSDT 400 ETHUSDC ZECETH 50
+./orderTrigger2Step.sh LIMITBUY ZECUSDT 400 ETH/USDC ZEC/ETH 50

 This will run a LIMIT buy for ZEC with trigger at 400 dollar.
 When trigger is hit 50 percent of your wallet USDC balance will purchase ETH and subsequently ZEC.

-Tip: Use USDT as default symbol.
-It isn' t tradeable here in (Europe) but it still functions as most widespread ticker even if symbol unlisted for trading by region.
+Tip: Use USDT as default in ticker symbol.
+It isn' t tradeable here in (Europe) but it still functions as most widespread ticker even if symbol is unlisted for trading by region.
 Just adjust step1 and step1 accordingly.